Percent Spend on Search Engine Advertising

 Google now provides its advertisers control of which of its affiliate networks, even down to the particular web site, they want their ads to appear on.
 I would hope that Google extends this control to its advertisers for this Yahoo partnership.
 If an advertiser is afraid that it will be charged too much when its ads appear as backfill on Yahoo, or if they don't like the resulting ROI in such an arrangement, they should be able to opt out of having their ads appear on Yahoo.
 It is something that advertisers now can do on Google anyway, and it should ease concerns over rising advertising prices for those who are worried, even theoretically, about such things.

-Google Public Policy Blog: The SearchIgnite study on ad prices and the Yahoo-Google deal
+Link: Google Public Policy Blog: The SearchIgnite study on ad prices and the Yahoo-Google deal

 Link: ANA Recommends Against Google-Yahoo Search Advertising Partnership in Letter to Department of Justice